HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 ---

 [917.209.0326](tel:+1-917-209-0326) | [HarlemSquirrel@gmail.com](mailto:harlemsquirrel@gmail.com)
+{: .contact-table }

 ## About Me

 ![Me at Watkins Glen](https://raw.githubusercontent.com/HarlemSquirrel/kevin_mccormack/master/assets/images/me_watkins_glen.jpg){: .resume-pic }
 Since 2016 I have built, deployed, and maintained full stack web applications on Heroku and Jenkins.
 I document my work in detail using Git and am familiar with both GitHub and Bitbucket.
-I am proficient with Ruby on Rails and shell scripting on the server side as well as HTML, CSS (including SCSS), and JavaScript (including jQuery) on the client side.
-Since the fall of 2016, I have been working closely with senior engineers, sales teams, and product teams at [Constant Contact](https://www.constantcontact.com) to deploy an ecosystem of three web apps that advertise on Facebook.
-I translate product team visions into reality through careful feature planning and execution with engineering teams.
 I believe that every application should have a comprehensive test suite.
 Continous integration with automated testing and deployments are key in maximizing productivity while minimizing downtime.

+I am proficient in server side tools including Ruby on Rails and shell scripting.
+On the client side I am proficient in HTML, CSS (including SCSS), and JavaScript (including jQuery).

+Since the fall of 2016, I have been a Software Engineer at [Constant Contact](https://www.constantcontact.com) working closely with senior engineers, sales teams, and product teams to deploy an ecosystem of three web apps that advertise on Facebook.
+I translate product team visions into reality through careful feature planning and execution with engineering teams.

 ## Work History
 **Constant Contact, New York, NY**